cool2645/youtube-to-netdisk/README.md

 > Content is provided to you AS IS.
 You may access Content for your information and personal use solely as intended through the provided functionality of the Service and as permitted under these Terms of Service.
 You shall not download any Content unless you see a “download” or similar link displayed by YouTube on the Service for that Content.
 You shall not copy, reproduce, distribute, transmit, broadcast, display, sell, license, or otherwise exploit any Content for any other purposes without the prior written consent of YouTube or the respective licensors of the Content.
 YouTube and its licensors reserve all rights not expressly granted in and to the Service and the Content.

+**Use at your own risk!**
-**Make sure you have granted permission from the channel owner before you start carrying videos!!**
+**You should make sure you have granted permission from the channel owner before you start carrying videos.**

 ## Thanks to